Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Validators

 \section{Validators}

-In a distributed system we are interested in dealing with valid messages, as they allow us to filter out junk or malformed information.
-Sometimes a single component does not have the capabilities to filter out malformed information.
-For example, the UMO components introduced in Section \ref{UMO} cannot establish if a message is valid.
-Indeed, let us consider the following constrained transition in the UMO componenet $\mathcal{U}_1$:
+In a distributed system we are interested in dealing with valid messages.
+Sometimes a single component does not have the capabilities to filter out junk or malformed information.
+Validators are components strong enough to locally guarantee that a message is valid.
+A validator enforces a (global) composition constraint locally: if a transition would cause its view of the system to violate the global constraint, then it will not be a constrained transition in the component.
+For example, the UMO components introduced in Subsection \ref{UMO} cannot establish if a message is valid.
+Indeed, let us consider the following constrained transition in the UMO component $\mathcal{U}_2$: